Fire Science

 Semester Hours 3

-This course is designed to familiarize the students with the basics of modern fire apparatus and related equipment.
-The course will include examination of pumpers, ladders, quits, hazardous materials vehicles and other emergency response vehicles.
+This course is designed to familiarize students with the basics of modern fire apparatus and related equipment.
+It will include an examination of pumpers, ladders, quits, hazardous materials vehicles, and other emergency response vehicles.
 Students will understand the basic operation and purpose of each vehicle and identify the purpose and use of equipment routinely carried by each vehicle.

 FSC 291: Fire Officer I